watem-sedem/watem-sedem/docs/curve-number.rst

 important to note that abstraction is made of certain processes like e.g. rainfall intensity, surface crust formation, crop cover, antecedent conditions, etc.

-The run-off module used in CNWS does not represent the original CN method.
+The run-off module used in CN-WS does not represent the original CN method.
 To overcome these shortcomings mentioned above, some adjustments to the original CN method have been made.
 On the one hand some processes are incorporated into the equations, on the other hand a spatio-temporal translation of the